Mission and History of YLBC

 - Cohort activities bring the YLBC community together as a vibrant network for resource sharing, skills development, and relationship building.

 We launch a new cycle of YLBC every other year.
-The next cycle will start in Spring 2020.
-We will hold information sessions toward the beginning of 2020 to cover critical information about the program goals, structure, time commitment, participant responsibilities and application process.
+The next cycle will start in the Spring of 2020.
+We will hold information sessions toward the beginning of 2020 to cover critical information about the program goals, structure, time commitment, participant responsibilities, and application process.

 Young leaders: To receive announcements about the next YLBC cycle, edit your profile and choose “Young Professionals” as a professional interest area.

-Mentors: Email Allyson Goldhagen to inquire about serving as a mentor.
+Mentors: Email Donita Volkwijn to inquire about serving as a mentor.

 Frequently Asked Questions